Non-invasive prenatal testing (NIPT)

 - Panorama screens for Down syndrome with an accuracy rate greater than 99%.1,5-7

-- Panorama is the only test that differentiates between maternal and fetal DNA, which helps avoid false positives and false negatives.1,5-9
+- Panorama is the only test that differentiates between pregnant person’s and fetal DNA, which helps avoid false positives and false negatives.1,5-9

-- Panorama is the only NIPT that can assess zygosity, individual fetal sex, and individual fetal fraction* in twin pregnancies.10
+- Panorama is the only NIPT that can assess zygosity and individual fetal fraction* in twin pregnancies.10

-- Panorama has the highest sensitivity for 22q11.2 deletion syndrome, a common and potentially severe microdeletion that impacts pregnancies equally regardless of maternal age.2
+- Panorama has a 22q11.2 deletion sensitivity of 83%.
+This common and potentially severe microdeletion impacts pregnancies equally regardless of maternal age.2

-- Panorama can be performed for singleton, twin, egg donor, and surrogate pregnancies.9
+- Panorama can be performed for singleton, twin, egg donor, and gestational carrier pregnancies.9

 *For dizygotic twins only